nihil-momenti/gp/report/conclusion.rst

 system.
-I would probably start with the goal of making it distributed, maybe aiming to make it extensible with ideas from geographically distributed GP, where instead of just a single population multiple semi-independent sub-populations are used and restrictions are placed on the possibilites of cross-over between different *demes* [kinnear:DHaeseleer]_ [langdon:book]_.
+I would probably start with the goal of making it distributed, maybe aiming to make it extensible with ideas from geographically distributed GP, where instead of just a single population multiple semi-independent sub-populations are used and restrictions are placed on the possibilities of cross-over between different *demes* [kinnear:DHaeseleer]_ [langdon:book]_.

 This distribution would still use Redis backing, the simplicity of a key-value